ACA UPDATE: 2019 Reporting Deadline Extension

 - Automatic Extensions (Paper Filings): Employers can obtain an automatic 30-day extension by submitting Form 8809 to the IRS on or before the due date.

-For the 2018 employer filing requirements, the IRS automatically extended the due date for providing individuals with a Form 1095-B or 1095-C from January 31 to March 4, 2019.
-This extension for 2018 reporting only delays employer compliance with providing individuals with their information returns.
+For the 2019 employer filing requirements, the IRS automatically extended the reporting deadline for providing individuals with a Form 1095-C from January 31 to March 2, 2020.
+This extension for 2019 reporting only delays employer compliance with providing individuals with their information returns.
 Due dates to file the forms with the IRS remain unchanged.